Tsunairo/verzh/README.md

 Initialize a new project:

+Set's up the configuration file that determines the workflow of this script.
+`Note` this will first
 ```sh
 verzh init
 ```
-Set's up the configuration file that determines the workflow of this script.

 Bump version: